Dacula, Georgia: 2000s

 In 2022, Gwinnett County broke ground on the Rowen Project, which seeks to bring together researchers, entrepreneurs, and other innovators, alongside more than 50 research and educational institutions across Georgia to expand the state's research triangle.
-The Rowen Project borders the City, totaling more than 2,000 acres, which to the Barrow County line.
+The Rowen Project borders the City, totaling more than 2,000 acres, extending all the way to the Barrow County line.
 Since the project's approval, the Dacula area has seen an increase in both suburban residential and strip mall commercial changes, including the Harbins 316 development, which massively expanded food and amenity access to a portion of Gwinnett County that previously had to drive 30–40 minutes to a grocery store.
 As the town becomes home to an increasing number of national chains, residents are increasingly proud of their local gathering places and traditions.
 The town unveiled a new playground and workout area in Maple Creek Park in 2024, and continues its renowned Memorial Day Parade.

+In October 2025, the City hosted its first "Not Dracula Day" event, featuring a blood drive through the Red Cross Foundation.
+The City describes "Not Dracula Day" as an opportunity to celebrate the many names that the Dacula area has had over the years, while poking fun at the common mispronunciations.
+The first thing someone says when they first read Dacula is "hey it's like Dracula without the R." Rather than downplay the common mistake, the City has embraced it and created a new tradition for the community.

+A rendering of the under construction Dacula City Core Project.

+The Future of Dacula

+In July of 2025, the City of Dacula broke ground on its "City Core Project."
+The project is designed to prioritize a "town center and gathering space" according to City employees.
+In the 2050 Comprehensive Plan outreach process, an over 60% of residents stated that festivals and events were a medium to high priority to them, along with a town center and public gather places being the most popular visioning workshop request.
+The public portion of the project will not be completed until 2027, and the private build out of the commercial/residential parcels have yet to be designed.